Skip to content

 Security Management Process (§164.308(a)(1)) — Required

 This is the cornerstone requirement: your practice must conduct a thorough, documented risk analysis.
 A compliant risk analysis identifies all ePHI in your practice—where it's created, stored, transmitted, and disposed of—then systematically assesses threats, vulnerabilities, likelihood, and impact.
-Current security measures are documented, gaps are identified, and a prioritized remediation plan follows.

-The risk analysis must be updated annually or whenever you make significant changes: new practice management software, additional locations, new teledentistry services, or major hardware upgrades.
 Generic checklists that don't reflect your specific environment, workflows, and systems will not satisfy OCR auditors—auditors distinguish between a practice-specific documented program and a template that was never customized.
-The HHS Security Risk Assessment Tool provides a structured methodology dental practices can use directly at no cost.
+The HHS Security Risk Assessment Tool provides a structured methodology dental practices can apply directly at no cost.

 Workforce Security and Training (§164.308(a)(3) and §164.308(a)(5)) — Required